 October 27-28, Marriott Northwest, Brooklyn Park

 The keynote speaker is Regina Holliday, often called the "Rosa Parks of Health Care" for her advocacy role in the participatory medicine movement.
-20 educational breakout sessions.
-Registration details available in July.
+20 educational breakout sessions feature solutions-oriented projects and strategies.
 Stratis Health is pleased to sponsor this event.
+Register

 tel: 952-854-3306 | toll-free: 1-877-STRATIS